UBC-STAT/stat-538/docs/group-project-page.md

 The same instructions for your proposal also applies here.
 You only need to make changes if necessary (e.g., if feedback indicates so).

-### Deliverable 4: Oral Presentation (20% of the 45% total for the project)

-Each group will make an oral presentation.
-Each presentation should be less than 15 minutes long, and consist of slides that summarize the material that you plan to include in the report.
-This will be presented in the last two lectures of class.
-At the end of each presentation there will be a 5 min slot for Q&A. Although this is a group presentation, each student will be evaluated individually based on presentation skills, ability to respond to questions, and participation in other presentations.

 ### Deliverable 5: Team Evaluation (10% of the 45% total for the project)